 The department specialises in British and continental porcelain, pottery and glass from the 17th to the early 20th century.
-Our Fine Art Sales and Country House Sales regularly feature fine examples from all the major British and European factories, including Chelsea, Bow, Worcester, Maiolica, Meissen and Sèvres, as well as 17th to 19th century drinking glasses, scent bottles, Bohemian glass and decanters.
+Tennants' Fine Sales and Country House Sales regularly feature fine examples from all the major British and European factories, including Chelsea, Bow, Worcester, Maiolica, Meissen and Sèvres, as well as 17th to 19th century drinking glasses, scent bottles, Bohemian glass and decanters.

 The specialists can advise you on all aspects of buying and selling European ceramics and glass at auction, from single items to large private collections.
 The department has a particular interest in early British ceramics, a passion of Chairman Rodney Tennant.